readthedocs/blog/ad-blocker-update.rst

 32% of Read the Docs visitors run an ad blocker
     Estimates around the web vary regarding what percentage of people run ad blockers and it varies heavily by industry.
-    We discussed this figure a bit in our :doc:`previous post<ads-and-adblocking>`.
+    We discussed this figure a bit in our :doc:`previous post </ads-and-adblocking>`.

 It took a month from application to inclusion in the list
     We discovered about our inclusion in the `EasyList`_ ad blocker list